keithbuhler/keithbuhler.github.io/_posts/2017-10-10-scruton-on-intransitive-prayer.md

 3. Prayer as re-orientation of the one who prays, turning towards God/Nirvana/Brahman
 4. Liturgical prayers are precise words, in which affirmation prevails over petition.
 These prayers are fixed, with precise words.
 5. The Lord’s Prayer: more a promise than a request
 6. The Hail Mary: a very special prayer, which is also a recognition of the difficulties.
-Desdemona’s prayer, she puts herself to bed after despairing about Othello, and prayers the Hail Mary, and then is murdered.
+Desdemona’s prayer, she puts herself to bed after despairing about Othello, and prays the Hail Mary, and then is murdered.

 ## Liturgical prayers
 1. Humility and recognition of weakness